shalomkerry/alx_html_css/css_advanced/README.md

-The following files include an html file and css file to make a good looking site for the smile
+The following files include an html file and css file to make a good looking site for the smileschool.
+I took time to do it.
+I used a lot of classes and also pseudo class properties to call the selected items onto css.
+It was good.